-Ghana is a DC that is faced by many CPM challenges, both technical and nontechnical.
-Empirical studies on CPM in Ghana have concluded that while projects in general have experienced challenges regarding implementation and consequently success, construction projects in particular are undermined by a unique set of challenges (Ahadzie et al., 2012).
+Ghana is a DC that is faced with many CPM challenges, both technical and non-technical.
+Empirical studies on CPM in Ghana have concluded that while projects, in general, have experienced challenges regarding implementation and consequently success, construction projects are undermined by a unique set of challenges (Ahadzie, Kissi and Adjei-Kumi, 2012).
 In addition, Venter (2005) discovered that Ghana's track record of CPM has been very poor.
-These failures have exacerbated the very characteristics of under-development that these projects were meant to ease.
-Some examples of projects that have not been successfully executed (Republic of Ghana Budget, 2017) include Accra Plains Irrigation, the Affordable Housing Units projects, Coastal Fishing Harbours and Landing Sites, Tema-Akosombo-Buipe Multi-Modal Transportation, Western Corridor Gas Infrastructure, Western Corridor "Oil Enclave" Road Re-Development, Western Railway Line Modernization, Takoradi Port Rehabilitation, and Sekondi Industrial Estate-based on which the government of Ghana borrowed US\$3.0 billion from the China Development Bank (CDB) and US\$547 million under the Millennium Challenge Account (MCA).
+These failures have exacerbated the very characteristics of underdevelopment that these projects were meant to ease.
+Some examples of projects that have not been successfully executed (Republic of Ghana Budget, 2017) include Accra Plains Irrigation, the Affordable Housing Units projects, Coastal Fishing Harbours and Landing Sites, Tema-Akosombo-Buipe Multi-Modal Transportation, Western Corridor Gas Infrastructure, Western Corridor "Oil Enclave" Road Re-Development, Western Railway Line Modernization, Takoradi Port Rehabilitation and Sekondi Industrial Estate - based on which the government of Ghana borrowed USD3.0 billion from the China Development Bank (CDB) and USD547 million under the Millennium Challenge Account (MCA).

-Other strategic projects that have failed include the Ghana-STX Building Project, which was a \$10 billion housing project which involved the construction of 200,000 houses in the country in five years (Okereke, 2017; Owusu, 2012), and the Savannah Accelerated Development Authority afforestation project, in which a dual carriageway that was estimated to cost GH\$\mathbb{C}\$ 73 million rose to GH\$\mathbb{C}\$100 million at completion due to challenges that led to delay and cost overrun (Amoatey and Ankrah, 2017).
+Other strategic projects that have failed include the Ghana-STX Building Project, which was a USD10 billion housing project which involved the construction of 200,000 houses in the country in five years (Okereke, 2017; Owusu, 2012) and the Savannah Accelerated Development Authority afforestation project, in which a dual carriageway that was estimated to cost GHS73 million rose to GHS100 million at completion due to challenges that led to delay and cost overrun (Amoatey and Ankrah, 2017).

 A review of 65 construction projects in 10 educational institutions in Ghana revealed that only five were completed within their stipulated time, while the rest exceeded their scheduled date (Famiyeh et al., 2016).
-Within this same context, Skinner (2020) reported that US\$360 million that was spent on building boreholes and wells in deprived areas in Africa became useless because these projects were not maintained when they broke down.
-This study also suggests that 58% of water points in northern Ghana are not functioning, even though the citizens in those areas are struggling with access to portable water.
+Within this same context, Skinner (2009) reported that USD360 million that was spent on building boreholes and wells in deprived areas in Africa became useless because these projects were not maintained when they broke down.
+This study also suggests that 58% of water points in northern Ghana are not functioning, even though the citizens in those areas are struggling with access to potable water.

-In their quest to understand the challenges associated with CPM in Ghana, Ahadzie et al. (2012) found that cultural issues related to deferment, hierarchy, notions of respect, taboos and other aversions often impact CPM negatively.
-Supporting this pronouncement, Damoah and Akwei (2017) mentioned that the Ghanaian culture is a major factor for the failure of many construction projects in the country.
-Some features of the Ghanaian culture (e.g., their perception of time, the way they take initiative, the level of power distance, the diffused nature of their culture, their status by position nature, and the particularism nature of their culture) significantly impacted the management of construction projects in the country (Teng, 2016).
-It is worth noting that these cultural issues are not specific of Ghana but are shared by many DCs (Owusu-Ansah and Louw, 2019).
+In their quest to understand the challenges associated with CPM in Ghana, Ahadzie, Kissi and Adjei-Kumi (2012) found that cultural issues related to deferment, hierarchy, notions of respect, taboos and other aversions often impact CPM negatively.
+Supporting this pronouncement, Damoah and Akwei (2017) mentioned that Ghanaian culture is a major factor in the failure of many construction projects in the country.
+Some features of the Ghanaian culture (e.g., their perception of time, the way they take initiative, the level of PD, the diffused nature of their culture, their status by position nature and the particularism nature of their culture) significantly impacted the management of construction projects in the country (Teng et al., 2016).
+It is worth noting that these cultural issues are not specific to Ghana but are shared by many DCs (Ansah and Louw, 2019).

 Ofori (2013) argued that conducting a study to determine the success or otherwise of construction project delivery in a developing economy like Ghana would require the phenomenon to be investigated within the context of different situations defined by the national cultural framework of the country.
-Nevertheless, Damoah and Kumi (2018) highlighted that even though few studies exploring the role of NCDs in CPM exist, there are still many issues to be addressed to provide useful guidelines that are required to successfully complete a construction project in Ghana, which is true for many DCs.
-On the basis of these recommendations, the context of this study considers the case of Ghana.
+Nevertheless, Damoah and Kumi (2018) highlighted that even though few studies exploring the role of NCDs in CPM exist, there are still many issues to be addressed to provide useful guidelines that are required to complete a construction project in Ghana, which is true for many DCs.
+Based on these recommendations, the context of this study considers the case of Ghana.